Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/CCP_README.md

 ## CCP connector Building Blocks:
 Every CCP connector will have 4 building blocks and should be specified in sequence given below:
 1. Data Connector Definition - Consider this an a UI page shown after deployment to users and contains instruction steps and connectorUiConfig section.
-2. Data Connectors - This will contain details to connect to your REST API and has a poller details.
+2. Data Connectors (Poller) - This will contain details to connect to your REST API and has a poller details.
 3. Data Collection Rule - Specify which data column should be collected
 4. Tables (Optional) - Stores your data logs.